phalcon-orphanage/docs/en/db-odm.md

 );
 ```

-<a name='business-rules'></a>
 ### Implementing a Business Rule
 When an insert, update or delete is executed, the model verifies if there are any methods with the names of the events listed in the table above.
 We recommend that validation methods are declared protected to prevent that business logic implementation from being exposed publicly.
 The following example implements an event that validates the year cannot be smaller than 0 on update or insert:

 ```php
 <?php